This document catalogs a set of recommended practices for composing documents in AsciiDoc.

 Lists

-AsciiDoc supports both * (one or more) and - (only one) as markers for a top-level list item.
+(only one) as markers for a top-level list item.

-* first
+* first * second * third

 or

-- first
+- first - second - third

 However, the dash marker cannot be repeated when defining a list item.
 This can lead to confusion since AsciiDoc increases the nesting level each time it encounters a different marker.
 For instance, in the following case, the item that have an asterisk marker is nested inside the first item.

-* nested item
+- first * nested item - second - third

 This nesting rule is true even when the number of asterisks seems to indicate the level:

-* nested item
+*** first * nested item *** second *** third

 Yep, that’s right, the second list item is nested inside the first list item.